-(CNN)The death of this man's brother sent him on an American journey. #MeToo is changing ordinary lives.
+What it’s like on the front line of war.
+A decades-old report on race that’s surprisingly woke.
 Grab a cup of coffee and settle in.
-Here's what you might have missed during a busy news week:
+Here’s what you might have missed amid a busy news week:

 Sixteen women say a respected voice coach preyed on their desire to make it in the industry.
 For years, each of them thought she was the only one.